 Combating Gender Based Violence

 Violence against women is not a women’s issue: it’s a crisis with serious humanitarian, economic, and security implications.
-As U.S. Secretary of State Hillary Clinton has emphasized, security and development are impossible without accountability for sexual violence and other acts of violence against women and girls:
+Former U.S. Secretary of State Hillary Clinton has emphasized, security and development are impossible without accountability for sexual violence and other acts of violence against women and girls:

 Whether it happens behind closed doors or as a public tactic of intimidation, violence against women has consequences for the entire community – men and women alike.
 When women are abused, businesses close, incomes shrink, families go hungry, and children grow up internalizing beliefs and behaviors that perpetuate the cycle of violence.
 A community that is unsafe for women is unsafe for everyone.
 On the other hand, protecting and educating girls contributes to economic growth and helps entire countries prosper.

 Gender-based violence cuts across ethnic, racial, socio-economic, and religious lines, and knows no borders.
 Costa Rica is not exempt from this global pandemic.
 Violence against women in Costa Rica not only destroys the lives of the women who are victims, but their families and communities.
 According to the Costa Rican Department of Police Intelligence, during the first three months of 2012 alone, law enforcement received an average of 222 reports of domestic violence per day.
 This amounted to a total of 19,975 domestic violence cases – 5,195 more cases more than reported in the first trimester of 2011.